Park Likely To Be Taken Out Of The SHLAA

 Are Houses Going To Be Built On The Park?

 Parkinson’s Park was given to the people of Guiseley by Frank and Albert Parkinson.
 But, the covenant which used to be on the land deeds (and has been seen in the safe at Crompton Parkinson’s) has been ‘lost’.
-The land … Continue reading
+The land is now owned by the developers Bellway Homes, who have built Edison Fields, and provided funds to regenerate the Park.
+Bellway will keep the Park maintained and work with FOPP, until the future of the Park’s is agreed – which is now the subject of discussion between FOPP, Bellway and facilitated by Councillor Graham Latty.
+Continue reading

 All Ready for a Hockney View